The Bankrate promise

-Between tuition, housing and food — saving anything in college can seem impossible.
+Between tuition, housing and food —saving money in college can seem impossible.
 Add in the more fun expenses, like social activities and spring break, and the total gets even higher.

-All of this can feel overwhelming and the idea of saving might not even seem realistic.
-You probably won’t come out of college with a huge savings account, but you can work on building strong saving habits so that when you do have an income or earn more money, you’ll know what to do with it.
+All of the expenses can feel overwhelming, to the point where the idea of saving money might not even seem realistic.
+You probably won’t come out of college with a huge savings account, but you can work on building strong saving habits so that when you do have an income or earn more money, you’ll know how to manage it well.

 After all, the most important thing to remember when it comes to saving is that every little bit helps and the sooner you start, the better.